EXECUTIVE INSIGHT SERIES™ (EIS)

 *The same team responsible for the highly regarded Stanford University Graduate School of Business Advanced Leadership Program (ALP) for Pan-Asian executives

 Develop a thorough understanding of the “Myths of Asian Leadership” and how these myths act as barriers to advancement

-• Insight into the executive values, executive presence, and executive leadership skills demanded by large U.S. businesses and how to better prepare to be a vital part of the corporate culture
+Gain insight into executive values, presence, and leadership skills demanded by large North American corporations to be a vital and integral